-You must use an HTTP port to create a cluster.
+You must use an HTTP port (not an HTTPS port) to create a cluster.
 If you have configured an administration port, that must be the port you use.

-For more information, see "Using separate ports with your firewall" on page 109.
+For more information, see "Using separate ports with your firewall" on page 79.